FlxVctr/RADICES/README.md

 # SparseTwitter

 This is the project repository relating to a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
-A journal article describing the method and a test study with it in detail is currently under review.
+A journal article describing the method and its results in detail is currently under review.

 In short: This software creates a sample of a language-based Twittersphere as described there.